artainmo/DevOps/cloud/README.md

 K-means is an unsupervised clustering technique.
 It divides data into K groups where members of a group are as similar as possible to each other.
 Euclidian distance can be used to measure similarity.
 SageMaker allows large scale K-means clustering.<br>
 Both CPU and GPU instance types can be used but CPU is recommended.

+Principal Component Analysis (PCA) is a dimensionality reduction algorithm.
+It is unsupervised.
+It transforms higher-dimensional data, meaning data with a lot of different features, into lower-dimensional data, such as 2D data to allow plotting, while minimizing the loss of information.
+The reduced dimensions are called components and they are ordered so that the first one has the largest variability and thus predictive power.
+It works by creating a covariance matrix that it distills down with the singular value decomposition (SVD) algorithm.
+Can use file or pipe mode.<br>
+As instance types it can use GPU or CPU.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>